Jersey City victims remembered as dedicated, charitable

 THE STORE EMPLOYEE

-Law enforcement officials identified the third victim as store employee Miguel Douglas, 49.
+Law enforcement officials identified the third victim as store employee Douglas Miguel Rodriguez, 49.

+Shaya Bodenstein, 41, from Brooklyn, said he frequented the store and interacted with Rodriguez, who went by Miguel.

+“He was a quiet guy, always helping,” Bodenstein said, adding that if he needed to find something in the store and asked Rodriguez where it was, he would take him there personally.

 Karen Matthews reported from New York City.

-Note: This story has been corrected to show that the spelling of the name of one of the victims is Douglas Miguel Rodriguez, not Miguel Douglas.